cloutprotocol/obsidian-smart-composer/.github/crashos/v2/chat-manager.md

-# PRD: Porting Chat Stream Management to Web POC
+# PRD: Porting Core Chat and File Editing to Web POC

 ## 1. Objective

 This document outlines the requirements for porting the `useChatStreamManager` hook and its associated dependencies to the web-based editor proof-of-concept (POC).
-The primary goal is to enable live, streaming chat functionality, which is the core interactive feature of the **Smart Composer** plugin.
-Successfully implementing this component will validate our ability to support complex, asynchronous, and stateful plugin logic that goes beyond simple API mocking and interacts with external services from the browser.
+The primary goal is to enable core interactive features of the **Smart Composer** plugin: live, streaming chat, and AI-assisted file editing.
+Successfully implementing these components will validate our ability to support complex, asynchronous, and stateful plugin logic that goes beyond simple API mocking and interacts with a virtual file system from the browser.

 ### Referenced Components:

-*   **Core Logic:** `src/components/chat-view/useChatStreamManager.ts`
+*   **Core Logic:** `src/components/chat-view/useChatStreamManager.ts`, `src/utils/chat/apply.ts`
 *   **Primary Consumer:** `src/components/chat-view/Chat.tsx`
-*   **Key Dependencies:** `ResponseGenerator`, `PromptGenerator`, LLM providers, `mcp-context`, `rag-context`.
+*   **Key Dependencies:** `ResponseGenerator`, `PromptGenerator`, LLM providers, `mcp-context`, `rag-context`, `app.vault.modify`.

 ## 2. Analysis of Integration Strategies